 If you don't have one of these and haven't seen one in action, please play a bit with this interactive flash animation demonstrating the idealized behavoir of this apparatus.

 We shall refer to this as the 'standard behavior' and the standard observed outcome, for the purposes of discussion.
 We are quite aware that this is an idealized outcome, and that the real apparatus doesn't quite achieve it, though it comes quite close.
-We are also aware that deviations from the ideal conditions (differences in mass, spherical vs. cylindrical masses, some balls touching, some not) can cause very interesting deviations from expected behavior and are severe tests for any model of system behavior.
+We are also aware that deviations from the ideal conditions (differences in materials, spherical vs. cylindrical masses, some balls touching, some not) can cause very interesting deviations from expected behavior and are severe tests for any model of system behavior.
 Some of these are discussed in the references at the end of this document.

 Why has this become a standard demonstration in physics courses?
 What important principle is it supposed to show?
-Usually it is "advertised" as a demonstration that momentum is conserved in collisions.
+Usually it is "advertised" as a demonstration that momentum is conserved in elastic collisions.
 Well, the outcome certainly does illustrate that, but so does every other mechanical interaction you might care to consider, whether it be elastic or inelastic.
 This particular apparatus, cleverly designed to be nearly elastic, is a special case, and the full generality of conservation of momentum is not demonstrated by it.
 Some books say that this demo shows that both energy and momentum are conserved in a collision.
 That's closer to the mark.
-But still, this apparatus is a special case: collisions between spherical balls of equal mass, size and composition.
-And those special conditions are responsible for the intriguing and special behavior we observe.
+But still, this apparatus is a special case: collisions between identical spherical, nearly perfectly elastic, balls of equal mass, size and composition.
+Those special conditions are responsible for the intriguing and special behavior we observe.

 2. Inadequate textbook treatments.